 6. Relocation Travel- The DREU program covers the cost (up to a maximum of $500) for the student to relocate to/from the mentor’s institution.

-Student makes arrangements to relocate to/from the mentor’s institution by completing this form for Friendly Travel.
+Student makes arrangements to relocate to/from the mentor’s institution by completing the Travel Arrangements task in the DREU Program Site.
 If students intend to relocate to their mentor’s institution via car/train or other mode of transportation, they will notify the DREU program chairs by emailing firstname.lastname@example.org.

 Items Required for 2nd Milestone

-Students must submit the URL for his/her website documenting his/her ongoing DREU Experience.
+Students must submit their website URL where they’ll be regularly documenting their DREU Experience.